fikin/nodemcu-firmware/docs/modules/benchmark.md

 By default every test is repeated 2000 times before its duration is calculated.
 But for CPU160 one would probably want to increase it in order to obtain more precise results.

 This module is thought to be useful mainly to other modules developers to understand better low level API timing aspects.
-And to provide with basis for implmenenting other custom benchmarking metrics.
+And to provide with basis for implementing other custom benchmarking metrics.

 Supported are CPU80 and CPU160.